 - about 1 cup of witch hazel

-Gather the fresh violet leaves and rinse them off gently.
-Shake the water off as best you can.
+Gather fresh violet leaves and rinse them gently to remove any dust or dirt.
+Shake the water off as best you can or pat them with a towel to dry.

-Bruise the violet leaves by crumbling them as you add them into the jar.
+Bruise the violet leaves by crumbling them up a bit as you add them to the jar.

 Pour the witch hazel over the leaves and stir it with a chopstick to get the air bubbles out.
 Put a lid on the jar and label it with the name of the project, ingredients, and the date.

-Allow the jar to sit for a month or so and then strain out the flowers and leaves and add them to your compost.
-Pour the violet-infused witch hazel in a lovely bottle and label it.
+Allow the jar to sit for a month in a dark cabinet, or at least somewhere out of the sun.
+Strain out the leaves and add them to your compost.
+Pour the violet leaf infused witch hazel in a bottle and label it.
 It will probably be a very pale green color.
-It will last a long time, but the effectiveness does seem to weaken over time.

-The violet witch hazel face wash is the one that I use.
+Use this gentle astringent after washing your face to help reduce blackheads.
 It is gentle but effective, cleansing dirt and oil from the skin without drying it.
-It doesn’t burn my skin like most store-bought cleansers, which leave my face red, raw, and tingling unpleasantly.
+It doesn’t burn my sensitive skin like most store-bought cleansers, which leave my face red, raw, and tingling unpleasantly.

 Using Violets for Wart Removal

 Violet can also be used to help remove warts.
 Make a mash of fresh violet leaves and use it as a poultice over the wart.
 Change it out every few hours and you should see some changes within a day or so.
-If you don’t have any fresh violets in season, you can use the witch hazel face wash recipe from above.
+If you don’t have any fresh violets in season, you can use the witch hazel face wash recipe from above, or make an alcohol-based tincture.

 Violets are edible.